History of Transylvania

-Due to its varied history the population of Transylvania is ethnically, linguistically, culturally and religiously diverse.
+Due to its varied history, the population of Transylvania is ethnically, linguistically, culturally and religiously diverse.
 From 1437 to 1848 political power in Transylvania was shared among the mostly Hungarian nobility, German burghers and the seats of the Székelys (a Hungarian ethnic group).
 The population consisted of Romanians, Hungarians (particularly Székelys) and Germans.
 The majority of the present population is Romanian, but large minorities (mainly Hungarian and Roma) preserve their traditions.
-However, as recently as the communist era ethnic-minority relations remained an issue of international contention.
-This has abated (but not disappeared) since the Revolution of 1989 restored democracy in Romania.
+However, as recently as the Romanian communist era, ethnic-minority relations remained an issue of international contention.
+This has abated (but not disappeared) since the Revolution of 1989.
 Transylvania retains a significant Hungarian-speaking minority, slightly less than half of which identify themselves as Székely.
-Ethnic Germans in Transylvania (known as Saxons) comprise about one percent of the population; however, Austrian and German influences remain in the architecture and urban landscape of much of Transylvania.
+Ethnic Germans in Transylvania (known there as Saxons) comprise about one percent of the population; however, Austrian and German influences remain in the architecture and urban landscape of much of Transylvania.

 The region's history may be traced through the religions of its inhabitants.
 For the first time in history, the Diet of Torda in 1568 declared freedom of religion.
 There was no state religion, while in other parts of Europe and the world religious wars were fought.
 The Roman Catholic, Lutheran, Calvinist, and Unitarian Churches and religions were declared to be fully equal, and the Romanian Orthodox religion was tolerated.
 Most Romanians in Transylvania belong to the Eastern Orthodox Church faith, but from the 18th to the 20th centuries the Romanian Greek-Catholic Church also had substantial influence.
 Hungarians primarily belong to the Roman Catholic or Reformed Churches; a smaller number are Unitarians.
 Of the ethnic Germans in Transylvania, the Saxons have primarily been Lutheran since the Reformation; however, the Danube Swabians are Catholic.
 The Baptist Union of Romania is the second-largest such body in Europe; Seventh-day Adventists are established, and other evangelical churches have been a growing presence since 1989.
 No Muslim communities remain from the era of the Ottoman invasions.
 As elsewhere, anti-Semitic 20th century politics saw Transylvania's once sizable Jewish population greatly reduced by the Holocaust and emigration.